fusionpbx/fusionpbx-docs/source/Extensions-IVR/Extensions.rst

 .. image:: https://cloud.githubusercontent.com/assets/13131198/12153359/86e7c814-b487-11e5-91ef-c1a1d89198c5.jpg

 .
 Enter the desired *extension* starting number.
 From the dropdown *Range* box you can choose the desired block of extensions to start with.
+This can be done again later if needing more extensions.
+Click **save** once entry is completed.
+Entry can be customized for each idividual extension after this point.
 .

 .. image:: https://cloud.githubusercontent.com/assets/13131198/12153358/86e71cd4-b487-11e5-8e46-4d78dd358db1.jpg